Newcombe receives highest honor from O.F.P.A.

-The Order of the Founders and Patriots of America is a hereditary organization.
-Founded in 1896, the OFPA is comprised of “associates,” who trace their ancestry back to those first colonists and who have forefathers in the same male ancestral line who served in the American Revolution.
-Membership is open by invitation to any man of the age of 18 years, of good moral character and reputation, and a citizen of the United States, who is lineally descended, in the male line of either parent, from an ancestor who settled in any of the original 13 colonies now included in the United States of America prior to May 13, 1657; and one or all of whose intermediate ancestors in the same line, who lived in the period of the American Revolution from 1775 to 1783, adhered as patriots to the cause of the colonies, shall be eligible for membership in the Order.
+The Order of the Founders and Patriots of America (OFPA) is a hereditary organization.
+Founded in 1896, the OFPA is composed of “Associates,” who trace their ancestry back to those first colonists and who have forefathers in the same male ancestral line who served in the American Revolution.
+Membership is open by invitation to any man of the age of 18 years, of good moral character and reputation and a citizen of the U.S., who is lineally descended, in the male line of either parent, from an ancestor who settled in any of the original 13 colonies now included in the United States of America prior to May 13, 1657; and one or all of whose intermediate ancestors in the same line, who lived in the period of the American Revolution from 1775-1783, adhered as patriots to the cause of the colonies, shall be eligible for membership in the order.

 The OFPA is broken down into constituent or state societies.
-The Virginia Society OFPA meets more than twice a year at varying locations throughout the Commonwealth to honor, pay tribute, and commemorate the early founders and patriots of our nation.
-Wreath laying ceremonies and services along with guest presentations, lectures, and programs are held.
-The Virginia Society OFPA was the host society for this national 123rd General Court.
+The Virginia Society OFPA meets more than twice a year at varying locations throughout the Commonwealth to honor, pay tribute and commemorate the early founders and patriots of our nation.

 J. Shane Newcombe, a native of Randolph, and general manager of Accessories Abroad, a wholesale furniture and home accessories company based in Farmville, and High Point, N.C., represented the Commonwealth and the Virginia Society OFPA to the 130th General Court.